bluehalo/node-fhir-server-core/docs/AccessControl.md

 	.setErrorRoutes();
 ```

-Provide to the server a personal express instance.
-So you can do the following:
+## Using your own express instance

+You can `initialize` a server with your own express app if you need further customization.

 ```javascript
 const { initialize, loggers, constants } = require('@asymmetrik/node-fhir-server-core');